|Benzinga Pro – Best real-time financial markets news feed for traders|

 MetaStock Refinitiv Xenith News, Charts & Analysis Overview Video

-3. Bloomberg – Best for Professional Wall Street News live to the Bloomberg Terminal
+3. Bloomberg – Best financial news sources to the Bloomberg Terminal – but expensive

 Bloomberg is one of the powerhouses of financial investing news services, catering primarily to Wall Street and Institutions, many of which pay a lot of money for the real-time feeds and the core market intelligence the Bloomberg Terminals bring.